-Pamlico Sound, and the smaller Albemarle Sound, are very large inland seas on the eastern shores of North Carolina.
-It is the second largest inland water to The Chesapeake in America.
-The area is protected from the Atlantic Ocean by a string of barrier islands with such well-known names as Kitty-hawk, (of Wright Brothers fame); Ocracoke, (of the pirate Blackbeard’s notoriety) and Cape Hatteras, near the dreaded offshore Diamond Shoals.
-Fairfield Harbour is some 60 nautical miles to the west near New Bern, the largest town of the region.
-It is on the wide Neuse River which feeds into Pamlico Sound and the whole region is a mecca for boaters and fishermen.
+Pamlico Sound and the smaller Albemarle Sound are very large inland seas on the eastern shores of North Carolina.
+It is the second largest inland water in America next to The Chesapeake Bay.
+The area is protected from the Atlantic Ocean by a string of barrier islands with well known names like Kitty-hawk (of Wright Brothers fame); Ocracoke, (of the pirate Blackbeard’s notoriety) and Cape Hatteras with its dreaded offshore Diamond Shoals.
+Fairfield Harbour is some 60 nautical miles to the west near New Bern that is the largest town of the region.
+It is on the wide Neuse River that feeds into Pamlico Sound and the whole region is a mecca for boaters and fishermen.

-It was quite a spectacle as we joined the line and began to steam slowly towards Spring Creek.
-The creek is boarded on both sides by some very large homes, all with private docks and some impressive machinery moored at the bottom of the garden.
-As the creek opens up into the large Fairfield Harbour lagoon, there is a dog leg to negotiate which is not very well marked, and where I was warned the water on either side might be only 4’ feet deep.
-George, having done it many times, navigated us expertly through this section and we entered the inner harbor proper.
+It was quite a spectacle as we joined the line and began to steam slowly up Spring Creek.
+The creek is boarded on both sides by some very large homes all with private docks and some impressive machinery moored at the bottom of the garden.
+As the creek opens up into the large Fairfield Harbour lagoon there is a dog leg to negotiate that is not very well marked and where I was warned the water on either side might be only 4’ feet deep.
+George, navigated us expertly through this section and we entered the inner harbor proper.

-The next stage of the event was the “Blessing of the boats,” as they each steamed passed the local clergy, gathered on the end of the small Shoreline marina, which is normally Britannia’s dock.
-The club chaplain was there, along with a local Episcopalian clergyman and a Rabbi, presumably covering most religions in the area.
-I said I would be happy to fall within the Episcopalian denomination, which is as near as you can get in America to the Protestant Church of England.
+The next stage of the proceedings was the “Blessing of the boats,” as they each steamed passed the local clergy gathered on the end of the small marina dock that is normally Britannia’s home.
+The club chaplain was there along with a local Episcopalian clergyman and a Rabbi, presumably covering most religions in the club.
+I said I would be happy to fall within the Episcopalian denomination that is as near as you can get in America to the Church of England.

-Everyone received their respective blessings as they steamed slowly past and up to the head of the lagoon, where we turned round.
-It was at this point that I mentioned to George about Lord Nelson's immortal words, as the British fleet bore down upon the combined French and Spanish ships, off Cape Trafalgar in 1805.
+Everyone received their respective blessings as they steamed slowly past and up to the head of the lagoon where we turned round to come back down.
+It was at this point that I mentioned to George about Lord Nelson's immortal words as the British fleet bore down upon the combined French and Spanish ships off Cape Trafalgar in 1805.
 “I shall now amuse the fleet.”
-George had no idea what to expect, but instead of hoisting Nelson's signal “England expects that every man will do his duty.”
-(Which we wouldn't have had enough flags for anyway), I unfurled the large squaresail on Britannia’s foremast, with its prominent red Cross of St, George, the patron saint of England, emblazoned on it.
-It is also the national flag of England, forming the base part of the Union Jack, the other two being the flags of Scotland and Ireland superimposed.
+George had no idea what to expect, but instead of hoisting Nelson's signal “England expects that every man will do his duty.” (that we didn't have enough flags for anyway), I unfurled the large squaresail on Britannia’s foremast with its prominent red Cross of St, George, the patron saint of England emblazoned on it.
+It is also the national flag of England forming the base part of the Union Jack, the other two being the flags of Scotland and Ireland superimposed.

-Everyone then made their way to the local community center, where a luncheon had been arranged and the drinks flowed freely.
-I was quite amazed at how many people told me how delighted they were with my little sail demonstration, and how amazed when it suddenly appeared as if out of nowhere.
+Everyone then made their way to the local community center where a luncheon had been arranged and the drinks flowed freely.
+I was quite amazed at how many people told me how delighted they were with my little sail demonstration, and how amazed they were when the sail suddenly appeared as if out of nowhere.

-We now look forward to exploring this vast inland sea, with its many large rivers and creeks, and reporting on its diversity and early colonial history—even with Britannia’s draft.
+We now look forward to exploring this vast inland sea with its many large rivers and creeks and reporting on its diversity and early colonial history.
 However, I will still maintain my membership to Tow Boat US, just as insurance against those unmarked shallows I have been warned about.